Guitar Finger Exercises for Strength, Flexibility, and Independence

 To practice changing chords, first, choose two chord shapes.
 Then switch between them in a steady rhythm.
 We can then add a third shape, and/or speed up the chord changes.

 To make this exercise more effective, practice placing a chosen finger down first on each chord.
-For example, for each chord shape, press your first finger down before the others.
+For example, for each chord shape, press your index finger down before the others.
 Practice switching chords in this way.
 Next, change to the second finger as the leading finger.
 Then the third finger, etc.

 This exercise, along with the hammer-ons and pull-offs above, will directly improve the music you play, as well as more generally toning your hands.